Prashanth929/Framework/README.md

-#Page Object Model with TestNG Framework abd Data Driven Framework.
+#Page Object Model with TestNG Framework and Data Driven Framework.

 Technologies Used